 Beyond that, I didn't like the author's idea that being creative is a 'game'.
-I don't think any artist, amateur or professional, stands before a canvas with paints in hand, sets up a pottery wheel, sits down to compose music or write a book, or begins practice at the ballet barre--to play a game.
+I don't think any artist, amateur or professional, stands before a canvas with paints in hand, sets up a pottery wheel, sits down to compose music or write a book, or starts practicing at the ballet barre--to play a game.
 I also didn't appreciate the military references in some of the chapters.
 That seemed like such a foreign element to introduce and distracted from the author's points.

 Comments